iamShashi/typescript-hooks-react/readme.md

 ### Good First Issues

-Please Feel Free to report all the bugs :bugs: found whatsoever.
+Please Feel Free to report all the bugs :bug: found whatsoever.

 Thanks.